datahub-project/datahub/docs/faq.md

 You can learn more about the current list of features at https://github.com/linkedin/datahub/blob/master/docs/features.md.

 ## Are the product strategy/vision/roadmap driven by the LinkedIn Engineering team, community, or a collaborative effort?
 Mixed of both LinkedIn DataHub team and the community.
 The roadmap will be a joint effort of both LinkedIn and the community.
-However, we’ll prioritize the tasks the align with the community's asks.
+However, we’ll prioritize the tasks that align with the community's asks.

 ## Does DataHub connect with Google Cloud Platform?
 LinkedIn team is not using GCP so we cannot commit to building and testing that connectivity.
 However, we’ll be happy to accept community contributions for that.
 Also, our Slack channel and regularly scheduled town hall meetings are a good opportunity to meet with people from different companies who have similar requirements and might be collaborate on these features.